strata-org/jverify/docs/guide/src/termination.md

 }
 ```

-In this example, the `decreases(n)` clause tells JVerify that the value of `n` decreases with each recursive call.
-Since `n` is annotated with `@Nat`, it can't go below 0, ensuring the recursion will terminate.
+In this example, the `decreases(n)` clause tells JVerify that the value of `n` is the termination metric.
+Since the recursive call uses `n - 1`, `n` decreases with each recursive call, the decreasing rule is satisfied.
+Since the recursive call is only done when `n` is greater than 0, the lower bound rule is also satisfied.
+With both rules satisfied, we have proven that the method terminates.

+Suppose we had not added the precondition `precondition(n >= 0);`, then calling factorial with a negative number would cause it to run indefinitely.
+JVerify would report `decreases expression must be bounded below by 0`, because the recursive call could be done with a value lower than 0, violating the lower bound rule.

+If we would then change the expression `n == 0` into `n <= 0`, then the lower bound rule would be satisfied again.

 ## Lexicographic Ordering